AkashBadhe/Multivision/readme.txt

 bower install
 npm install
 nodemon server.js
-you will mongo db for this // on server.
+you will sql db for this // on server.
 This is mean stack application. lets add some code // this is on local file system.